OpenVidu/openvidu.io-docs/docs/home/index.md

 Once you have up and running Kurento Media Server and openvidu-server, you just need to add a few lines of code in your frontend to make your first video call with OpenVidu.
 You can take a look to the simplest sample application in GitHub https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-insecure-js.

-You can clone the repo and serve the app locally with your favourite tool (we recommend http-server: `npm install -g http-server`)
+You can clone the repo and serve the app locally with your favourite tool (we recommend http-server: `sudo npm install -g http-server`)

 ```
 git clone https://github.com/OpenVidu/openvidu-tutorials.git